 Bruce J. Brown, Dr.P.H., serves as the Assistant Vice President for Safety and Business Continuity.
 He leads a diverse department focused on client service with numerous programs, including hazard-specific safety programs (biological, chemical, fire, occupational, laser, and radiation), environmental compliance, emergency management, business continuity, and risk and insurance services inclusive of workers’ compensation.
 Dr. Brown, who joined UT Southwestern Medical Center in 2014, has 20 years of experience providing safety services, emergency management oversight, and risk management and insurance support for academic medical centers.
 Prior to his role at UT Southwestern, he was the Director for Environmental Health and Safety at the UT Health Science Center at Houston.
 He earned his doctorate from the UT Health School of Public Health in Houston, where he maintains an academic affiliation, and completed his undergraduate work at UT Austin.

-Juan M. Guerra, Jr., joined UT Southwestern in February 2016 as Vice President for Facilities Management.
+Juan M. Guerra Jr., MBA, joined UT Southwestern Medical Center in February 2016 as Vice President for Facilities Management.
+He oversees facilities planning, design, construction, repairs, maintenance and operations for the multicampus Medical Center, consisting of 12.7 million square feet.
 He has more than 30 years of experience in facilities management, both in operations and capital programs.
-Since 2009, Mr. Guerra was Associate Vice President for Facilities at Texas State University, where he was responsible for a portfolio of 8 million square feet of campus facilities, 250 buildings, and more than $1.3 billion in capital improvements.
-He spent 20 years in the Civil Engineer Corps and served in the U.S. Navy from 1983 to 2003.
-A Registered Professional Engineer in Texas and California, he also is a member of a number of state and national professional associations.
-He holds a bachelor’s degree in engineering from Stanford University and master’s degrees in civil engineering and business from University of California at Berkeley and Webster University, respectively.
+Prior to joining UT Southwestern, Mr. Guerra served as Associate Vice President for Facilities at Texas State University for seven years and was responsible for a portfolio of 8 million square feet of campus facilities, 250 buildings, and more than $1.3 billion in capital improvements.
+He spent 20 years in the Civil Engineer Corps and served in the U.S. Navy from 1983 to 2003, overseeing maintenance and operations on military installations.
+A Registered Professional Engineer in Texas and California, he is a member of numerous state and national professional associations.
+He holds a bachelor’s degree in engineering from Stanford University and two master’s degrees – in civil engineering from the University of California, Berkeley, and in business from Webster University.

 Chief of Police